When you bend EMT pipe, it’s very important you REAM the pipe (also known as deburring).

 - Different Types of Pipe Reamers

-Again, after you cut EMT pipe, it’s VERY sharp.
-You DO NOT want to pull your wires into the pipe as you can score the insulation off the wire! (and compromise the wire’s integrity!)
+You DO NOT want to pull wires into a pipe that’s just been cut, as it’s VERY sharp.. you can risk damaging the wire, or score the wire insulation! (and compromise a wire’s integrity!)

 We electricians use a deburring tool (reamer) to smooth out sharp edges of conduit to allow for a smooth edge before putting on connectors or couplings as we bend pipe.
 We will then pull our wires into the EMT pipe!